LeMedia

 Quick checklist

-- Ethernet cable for first boot (recommended).
+- An Ethernet cable for the first boot, which is the safer default.

-- Spare storage available for quick A/B testing.
+- Spare storage for quick A/B testing.

 LeMedia Status for Banana Pi/Pro